-Anyways, we’re watching MVFN in bed when Adam visited Bob & Timmy’s Grilled Pizza shop in Smithfield, RI, and things got a little nuts.
+Anyway, we’re watching MVFN in bed when Adam visited Bob & Timmy’s Grilled Pizza shop in Smithfield, RI, and things got a little nuts.

 We’re shown one grilled pizza after another.
 Hot, charred and dripping with cheese.
 One in particular caught my eye.
 The Vegetable Medley.

 Think fresh pizza dough marinated in seasoned olive oil and thrown on a hot grill before mounds of fresh and roasted vegetables and unethical amounts of cheese are piled on top.
 Glorious, glorious cheese!
 Parmesan, goat, feta and God knows what else.

 I was inspired.

 One problem – the last time I tried to grill pizza circa 2009, my pizza dough – which, admittedly, was Pillsbury brand and from a can – turned into something resembling a charred meteorite.
 Burnt and misshapen on the outside, raw and doughy on the inside.

 I figured it’d been nearly three years since I last gave it a go though, and time had surely made me smarter and more skilled at the grill, right?
 Fingers crossed?